 Non-PPO facilities and providers do not have special agreements with the Plan.
-When you use a Non-PPO provider to perform the service or provide the supply, our payment is based on our allowance for covered services (see page 104).
+When you use a Non-PPO provider to perform the service or provide the supply, our payment is based on our allowance for covered services (see Plan allowance in Section 10, page 103).
 In addition to applicable copayment, coinsurance and deductible amounts, you are responsible for the difference between the provider's charge and our allowance.
 Please note that your out-of-pocket costs may be higher when you use Non-PPO providers than when you use PPO providers.